 Modern drying techniques at home – microwave drying with silica gel sand

-After my post yesterday where I was drying my marguerite daisies the old fashioned way in the airing cupboard, I thought I’d have a go at a quick and easy way of drying flowers using silica gel.
+Yesterday where I was drying my marguerite daisies the old fashioned way in the airing cupboard.
+Today I thought I’d have a go at a quick and easy way of drying flowers using silica gel.

 Method for drying flowers using silica gel sand